-At maturity, you will receive a cash payment, for each \$1,000 principal amount note, of \$1,000 plus the Additional Amount, which may be zero.
+At maturity, if the notes have not been automatically called, you will receive a cash payment, for each \$1,000 principal amount note, of \$1,000 plus the Additional Amount, which may be zero.

-You are entitled to repayment of principal in full at maturity, subject to the credit risks of JPMorgan Financial and JPMorgan Chase & Co.
+If the notes have not been automatically called, you are entitled to repayment of principal in full at maturity, subject to the credit risks of JPMorgan Financial and JPMorgan Chase & Co.

-Additional Amount: The Additional Amount payable at maturity per \$1,000 principal amount note will equal:
+Additional Amount: If the notes have not been automatically called, the Additional Amount payable at maturity per \$1,000 principal amount note will equal: